8 Considerations When Determining Questionnaire Length

 An employee survey must have a good response rate to produce accurate and useful results.
 Low response rates usually don’t include a true random respondent sample.
 Overt optimists or constant complainers may skew feedback and bias results.
 And conclusions drawn from unrepresentative data can cause problems if used to guide strategies and actions.

-4. Take your cue from trust levels
+4. Take your employee survey strategy cues from trust levels

 What are trust levels like in your organization?
 If it’s on the low side, keep to short surveys and ramp up communication.
 Emphasize confidentiality.
 Promote how feedback is intended to be used and then be sure to make it happen.
 Report on progress.
 Ask for feedback every step along the way.
 Trust is a “firm belief in the reliability, truth, ability, or strength of someone or something.”
 Be transparent.
-Do what you say you’re going to do, give employees a firm belief in the reliability of their organization, and the length or frequency of survey’s won’t get in the way of getting the data you need to keep improving.
+Do what you say you’re going to do, give employees a firm belief in the reliability of their organization, and the length or frequency of surveys won’t get in the way of getting the data you need to keep improving.

-5. Factor in survey frequency
+5. Factor in employee survey frequency

 If an annual or biennial Employee Engagement questionnaire is your singular feedback tool, you need to collect as much data as you can, when you can.
 This means asking lots of questions to get a solid baseline, a lay of the land.
 Otherwise, you could be missing out on critical details.
 So, use that engagement survey to ask away.